As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

-Cucumber Bites filled with Sun Dried Tomato Spread – flavorful little one bite appetizers perfect for summer entertaining.
+These Cucumber Bites filled with Sun Dried Tomato Spread are flavorful little one bite appetizers perfect for summer entertaining.
+Easy to make, gluten free, oil free, and vegan!

-These Cucumber Bites with Sun Dried Tomato Spread are quick, easy and can be mostly made ahead of time, which means you have more time to spend with dear ol’ Dad.
+These Cucumber Bites with Sun Dried Tomato Spread are quick, easy and can be mostly made ahead of time, which means you have more time to spend enjoying your summer party.

-This Sun Dried Tomato Spread is one of my favorite dips on the blog.
+This Sun Dried Tomato Spread is one of my favorite dips.
 It packs a lot of flavor and is very easy to make.

 This creamy spread pairs beautifully with the crisp cool cucumbers.